brianjriddle/tv4-continous-delivery-valtech-2012-02/tv4/continous-integration.md

 2007-8 cms migration

 .notes Migration from custom cms to 'off' the shelf solution.
-70.000 line java/jsp/html/js/xml ?HOW MANY?
+1.000.000 line java/jsp/html/js/xml don't read to much into this as there 140.000 lines javascript.
-15 testcases
+15 testcases 738 lines
 deployed Prod irregular but could go as long as every 6-8 weeks

 !SLIDE  transition=fade